 We have studied kaon identification with SoLID to potentially extend its physics program to the strange quark sector.
 Kaon identification is achievable via a detector enhancement of the SoLID baseline configuration that is being pursued by our international collaborators.
 While technically the implementation of a full RICH detector for kaon detection is a possible solution, a high resolution TOF is more practical given the cost of the former.
 SoLID needs kaon identification over a momentum range of 1 GeV/c to 7 GeV/c.
-Given the \sim 8 meter flight distance, a TOF resolution of 20 ps is required to obtain a 3 sigma separation between pions and kaons as shown in Figure 5.
-A promising avenue is to improve the timing of the planned SoLID TOF-MRPC detector.
+Given the ~ 8 meter flight distance, a TOF resolution of 20 ps is required to obtain a 3 sigma separation between pions and kaons as shown in Figure 5.
+A promising avenue is to improve the timing of the planned SoLID TOF-MRPC detector in the enhanced baseline configuration.
 An R&D effort on the next generation MRPC technology for SoLID, sPHENIX and EIC is being actively pursued by a Chinese collaboration (Tsinghua University and USTC), aiming for a 20 ps resolution in a high-rate environment.
 Bench tests of thin-gap MRPC prototype detectors have demonstrated the potential to reach a resolution of sub-20 ps [8, 9], while 80 ps is the current standard.
-The plan is to develop a prototype and readout electronics system within a year.
-Beam test and finalizing of the detector and electronics design will be done in the following year.
+The Chinese collaboration has developed a prototype and readout electronics system already and has achieved a resolution of 17 ps from bench tests.
+The next steps are to carry out beam tests and finalize the detector and electronics design in a year.